pink-operator/pink-webstore-laravel-nextjs/README.md

 - got to /frontend inside the project root: **npm run dev** - should start at http://localhost:3000
 - run migrations: **php artisan migrate**
 - run seeders: **php artisan db:seed **
+- the .env.example is the exact same as my own

 ## Project Structure